ITU-BDSA2024-GROUP30/Chirp/docs/Cat.md

 ### Board for Improvements

 Below is a screenshot of the second project board[^improvementDate].
 It contains 9 issues [^tenth], 4 of which are marked as done while the last 5 are either in the **No Status** or **Todo** column.
 The low number of issues is due to the project board's comparatively late creation from around session 13.
 It was created to give the group easy access to what non-official task elements needed improvements, fixing or other work.
-As such, issues on this board are all prioritised as nice-to-have, while the other project board is prioritised as need-to-have.
+As such, issues on this board are all prioritised as "nice-to-have", while the other project board is prioritised as "need-to-have".

 ![Illustration of GitHub issue creation and completion process](../docs/images/BDSA-improvementBoard.png)

-[^improvementDate]: Taken on december 12th 2024.
+[^improvementDate]: Taken on December 12th 2024.

 [^tenth]: The tenth element on the board is a pull request.

-## Process of creating issues
+## Process of Creating Issues

 The process of creating issues, working on them until completion and merging them into the code on main, is shown in the diagram below.
 Following the diagram is a description on the set up of issues.